Understanding the Customer Purchase Journey & Creating a Sales Funnel

 When customers are ready to make a decision, you need to be sure they take action and make a purchase.

-Highlight the value of your product, providing discounts or incentives and emphasizing any unique features or benefits.
+Highlight the value of your product by offering discounts or incentives, and emphasize any unique features or benefits.

 5. Streamline and optimize